Kenmac589/lab-analysis/analysis-notes/kinematic_analysis.md

 - There are really no valid recordings for perturbation or sinusoidal conditions.

+## DTR-M6

+- Both sets of recordings seem to be quite usable and clear.

+### DTR-M6 Pre-DTX

+### DTR-M6 Post-DTX

+## DTR-M7

+### DTR-M7 Pre-DTX

+### DTR-M7 Post-DTX

+- There is nothing really present for M7 Post-DTX, mouse was severely ataxic.

 ## DTR-M8

+### DTR-M8 Pre-DTX

+- There is no kinematic recordings done a 0.100 m/s for random perturbation.
+- There is for sinusoidal at least.

+### DTR-M8 Post-DTX

 - Stomach seems to be dragging quite a bit in videos overall